-As you know, it is hard enough to find a good job these days in your own community, much less in a foreign country overseas.
-We understand how challenging it can be to master the ins and outs of job markets in countries such as Korea, Spain, or Argentina.
-That is why International TEFL Academy provides comprehensive, lifetime job search guidance to all of our students and graduates, encompassing all of the expertise you will need to navigate job markets anywhere in world.
-Whether you want to teach in Santiago, Seoul or St. Petersburg, we will show you how you can take advantage of job opportunities that match your specific goals and qualifications.
+As you know, it is hard enough to find a good job these days in your community, much less in a foreign country overseas.
+We understand how challenging it can be to master the ins and outs of job markets for teaching English abroad in countries such as South Korea, Spain, or Argentina.
+That is why International TEFL Academy provides comprehensive, lifetime job search guidance to all of our students and graduates, encompassing all of the expertise you will need to navigate job markets anywhere in the world.
+Whether you want to teach English abroad in Santiago, Seoul or St. Petersburg, we will show you how you can take advantage of job opportunities that match your specific goals and qualifications.

-Note: International TEFL Academy is a TEFL Certification school and only assist our graduates to find jobs abroad.
+Note: International TEFL Academy is a TEFL Certification school, and we only provide assistance to our own ITA students & graduates for finding jobs teaching English abroad.

 Below are the hiring seasons for private language schools in various regions of the world:

 Central America: Main: June/July Secondary: January/February

 Given the enormous demand for TEFL certified English teachers worldwide, for most English speakers, it's not typically a question of whether you can get a job once you earn your TEFL certification, but rather which job in which country is the best fit for you.
 But before you even enroll in your TEFL class, let alone begin sending your resume out to random job boards on the Internet, you need to research your options & gain an understanding of what your job search process will entail.
 Important matters to research & consider include:

 How do interview procedures work & what are hiring requirements in countries where I want to teach?
 To learn more, read Where will schools hire me in advance to teach English abroad?

 This 30-page guide provides an in-depth overview of job markets & opportunities in addition to TEFL certification options, job search process & more.